The Case for Learned In-Memory Joins: Experimental Evaluation

 \textbf{Real and Synthetic Datasets.} Figure~\ref{fig:all_real_synthetic} shows the join throughput (in million tuples per sec) of the proposed learned joins against their traditional competitors in each join category.

 Clearly, {\blinlj} outperforms all other {\inlj} competitors in all real and synthetic datasets, except {\seqh}.
 This is attributed to the effect of building the gapped {\rmi} using "model-based" insertion and employing the buffering optimization during key lookups.
 Regardless the {\rmi} prediction accuracy for any dataset, each key is located very close to the position where it is expected to be found, and by using the exponential search, the key is typically found after 1 or 2 search steps (using binary search in {\rmiinlj} takes at least 4 search steps). {\blinlj} is better than {\linlj} in almost all cases with a throughput improvement between 5\% and 25\%. {\rshashinlj} shows a slightly better performance than {\blinlj} with the {\seqh} dataset due to the model over-fitting in the sequential cases (Check Section~\ref{sec:linlj_rmi_hash} for more details).
 In contrast, {\rshashinlj} has a very poor performance with {\lognorm} and {\osm} datasets.
 This is expected as these datasets are more skewed than others, and lead to building large sparse radix tables in {\rs}~\cite{KMR+20}.
 Therefore, the learned model becomes less effective in balancing keys that will be queried in the join operation.
 Similarly, {\alexinlj} suffers from the extra overhead of its B-tree-like structure.
 This matches the results reported by our online leaderboard~\cite{SOSDLeaderboard20} for benchmarking learned indexes: all updatable learned indexes are significantly slower.
 Unlike {\alex}, the proposed {\grmi} variants only injected {\alex}'s ideas of model-based insertion and exponential search into {\rmi} (without internal nodes).
-Another interesting observation is that {\hashinlj} is slightly better than {\cuckooinlj}.
-This is because, in {\cuckooinlj}, each key has at most 2 hash table lookups (in case of unsuccessful lookup or having collision), which incur 2 cache misses.
+We also found two more interesting observations.
+First, {\hashinlj} is slightly better than {\cuckooinlj}.
+This is because, in {\cuckooinlj}, each key has at most 2 hash table lookups (in case of having collision), which incur 2 cache misses.
 In contrast, the checks occurring in bucket chaining (with bucket size of 4) are mostly done on keys in the same cache line (1 cache miss).
 Such observation confirms the reported findings in a recent hash benchmarking study~\cite{RAD15}.
+Second, the proposed hierarchical buffering in Section~\ref{sec:linlj_optimized_buffer} improves the performance of {\inlj} with non-learned tree-structured indexes as well.
+In particular, {\bcsstreeinlj} outperforms {\csstreeinlj} in all datasets with at least 9\% (when using {\wiki} datasets) and up to 15\% (when using {\unif} datasets) higher join throughput.
+Since {\csstreeinlj} is always the worst baseline, we removed it from all the reported results to avoid cluttered figures.